Dirty Laundry (Don Henley song): History

 The song is about the callousness of network television news reporting as well as the tabloidization of all news.
 Henley sings from the standpoint of a news presenter who "could have been an actor, but I wound up here".
 The song's theme is that TV news coverage focuses too much on negative and sensationalist news; in particular, deaths, disasters, and scandals, with little regard to the consequences or for what is important ("We all know that crap is king").
 The song was inspired by the intrusive press coverage surrounding the deaths of comedian John Belushi and actress Natalie Wood, and Henley's own arrest in 1980 when he was charged with contributing to the delinquency of a minor and possession of marijuana, cocaine, and Quaaludes after a 16-year-old girl overdosed at his Los Angeles home.
 The "bubbleheaded bleach blonde" mentioned in the song was rumored to have been Christine Lundstedt (Christine Lund) of KABC-TV in Los Angeles, but Henley has categorically denied this.

-Among the musicians on the record were Timothy B. Schmit and Joe Walsh, two of Henley's bandmates of Eagles.
+Among the musicians on the record were Timothy B. Schmit and Joe Walsh, two of Henley's bandmates in the Eagles.
 Walsh performs the first guitar solo, followed by Steve Lukather of the rock band Toto; the guitar basic tracks are played by Danny Kortchmar who also helped Henley compose this song.
 The sleeve notes also mention musicians George Gruel, Roger Linn and Steve Porcaro.

 Although an official music video was never made, Global News produced a parody video in 1985 (credited to the "News Brothers", all Global News reporters) featuring the song.